-If you have a concern about the safety or welfare of a child or young person you should contact Ealing Children’s Integrated Response Service (ECIRS) on 020 8825 8000 – the team is available weekdays 9am – 5pm and 24 hours a day for more serious cases.
+If you have a concern about the safety or welfare of a child or young person you should contact Ealing Children’s Integrated Response Service (ECIRS) on 020 8825 8000

-You can get in touch yourself or ask a professional that is working with you such as a teacher, health visitor, welfare officer or family worker to make a referral/get in touch on your behalf.
+You can get in touch yourself or ask a professional who is working with you such as a teacher, health visitor, welfare officer or family worker to make a referral/get in touch on your behalf.

 A member of the ECIRS team will listen to you and make a decision about the urgency of the case and the best way forward.
 In the case of a safeguarding issue the caller has the opportunity to speak to social workers who will note the concerns and advise appropriate next steps.